MIDWAY AMERICAN PATRIOT AWARD GALA

 Riley Mixson, RADM, USN (Ret.)

 The Midway American Patriot Award uniquely honors individuals who embody dedication, honor, achievement, and sacrifice in service to America.
-Next year, as we celebrate the USS Midway’s unprecedented 75-year odyssey, three great Americans will receive the Midway American Patriot Award:
+This year, as we celebrated the USS Midway’s unprecedented 75-year odyssey, three great Americans received the Midway American Patriot Award: